MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/calico-networking-policy.md

 ## Create pods on Window nodes

-Create a client (pwsh) and server (porter) pod on the Windows nodes.
+Create a client pod, _pwsh_, and server pod, _porter_, on the Windows nodes.

 > [!Note]
-> The pwsh and porter pod manifests below use images based on `mcr.microsoft.com/windows/servercore:1809`.
+> The _pwsh_ and _porter_ pods manifest below use images based on `mcr.microsoft.com/windows/servercore:1809`.
 If you are using a more recent Windows Server version, update the manifests to use a Server Core image that matches your Windows Server version.

 ### Create the policy-demo-windows.yaml